 Kaffir Lime trees are a popular item.
-Order now before they sell out and enjoy the benefits of growing your own citrus fruit.
+Order now before they sell out and enjoy the benefits of growing your own fresh Asian seasonings.

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.